Agate at a Glance

 Formation Process

-Agate forms when silica-rich solutions deposit successive layers of microcrystalline quartz (chalcedony) within cavities and veins of volcanic rock, particularly basalt and andesite.
-Over millions of years, these layered deposits build up from the walls of the cavity inward, creating the distinctive banding patterns Agate is famous for.
-The different colors of each band result from varying trace mineral impurities present in the silica solution at the time of deposition — iron produces red and orange, manganese creates pink and brown, and chromium or nickel yields green tones.
-Some Agates form within fossilized organic material, creating stunning specimens like turritella agate and petrified wood agate.
+Agate forms when silica-rich fluids deposit layers of microcrystalline quartz (chalcedony) inside cavities and veins of volcanic rock, mainly basalt and andesite.
+The layers build up from the cavity walls inward over millions of years, creating the banding patterns Agate is known for.
+The color of each band depends on what trace minerals were present in the silica solution at the time: iron produces reds and oranges, manganese creates pinks and browns, and chromium or nickel gives green tones.
+Some Agates form inside fossilized organic material, producing specimens like turritella agate and petrified wood agate.

 Varieties